 Kathy moved to Orkney in January 1981 and soon afterwards started to develop her interest in painting flowers.
 Over the next few years she exhibited her work locally and undertook a number of private commissions.
 In 1988 she had her first solo exhibition and since then has had a number of successful shows in Orkney including a two-person show (with Dave Harris) at the Pier Arts Centre in 2001, entitled ‘Natural Studies’.

 In 1991 Kathy was encouraged by a visitor to one of her shows to apply to exhibit her work at one of the Royal Horticultural Society’s Flower Shows in Westminster.
 She did so and was delighted to receive a Gold Medal.
 She exhibited a further four times in the 1990s, receiving a Gold Medal on each occasion.

 As a result of her RHS exhibits Kathy was invited to participate in a three-person show at the Kew Gardens Gallery, which took place in 1995-6.

 In 1996 Kathy undertook the design of the 1997 Chelsea Flower Show Plate which celebrated the Golden Wedding Anniversary of Her Majesty the Queen and Prince Philip.

-Since 1994 Kathy has been designing floral mugs for Dunoon Ceramics and to date has produced over one hundred and fifty designs.
+Since 1994 Kathy has been designing floral mugs for Dunoon Ceramics and to date has produced over two hundred designs.
 She was very pleased, a few years years ago, to be able to design of set of three Scottish Wild Flower mugs which included some Orkney favourites such as Primula scotica, Northern Marsh Orchid, Yellow Flag Iris (Iris pseudacorus) and Oyster Plant (Mertensia maritima).